abhi68402/Smartdustbin/README.md

 - **User-Friendly Interface**: Simple and responsive design for easy use on desktop and mobile devices.

 ## Tech Stack
+- **Arduino/C++: For Developing smart module that can take readings of Dustbin Fill Level
 - **HTML/CSS**: For building the structure and style of the web application.
 - **JavaScript**: To handle the interaction logic and map integration.
 - **Google Maps API**: For rendering maps and calculating optimized routes.